aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 4) Save and update the question

 4) Use the Lex-Web-Ui to ask the question you just modified.
-    * Note - The last solar flare to occur was back in May 2018.
-The function alerts only if one occurred during the last 30 days.
+    * Note - The function alerts only if one occurred during the last 30 days.
 No difference in output will be detected.

 5) Verify the function executed in CloudWatch logs